shravyasrivas/Experiment-6/README.md

 Conditional statements in Python are used to make decisions based on conditions.
 The `if`, `elif`, and `else` statements allow the execution of specific blocks of code depending on whether a condition is true or false.

 In this experiment, various decision-making programs were implemented using relational and logical operators to handle real-life scenarios such as grading systems, salary calculation, date validation, and tax computation.

 ---

+#### Functions and Logic Used

+Functions Used

+• input() – Used to accept data from the user.

+• split() – Used to separate date into day, month, and year.

+• set() – Used to store vowel characters for membership checking.

+---

+#### Logic and Operators Used

+• Conditional Statements (if, elif, else) – Used for decision making.

+• Relational Operators (>, <, >=, <=, ==, !=) – Used for comparison.

+• Modulus Operator (%) – Used to check divisibility (Even/Odd, Leap Year).

+• *Arithmetic Operators (+, -, , /) – Used for calculations like average, salary, and tax.

+• Nested Conditions – Used where multiple conditions are checked inside another condition.

+---